Goodbye 2023: Our Look Back at the Memorable, the Unforgettable, and the Lamentable

 Vladimir Guerrero Jr. (left) and Vladimir Guerrero Sr. (right)

 5. You may not have heard, but our fearless leader Charmaine A. Nelson, has more than one “day job”.
-Besides serving as the editor-in-chief of Black Maple Magazine, she is also a provost professor of Art History at the University of Massachusetts Amherst, and the founding director of Slavery North: a one-of-a-kind academic and cultural destination where scholars, thinkers, and artists research and build community that transforms society’s understanding of the neglected histories of Transatlantic Slavery in Canada and the U.S. North.
+Besides serving as provost professor of Art History at the University of Massachusetts Amherst, she is also the founding director of Slavery North: a one-of-a-kind academic and cultural destination where scholars, thinkers, and artists research and build community that transforms society’s understanding of the neglected histories of Transatlantic Slavery in Canada and the U.S. North.
 While there are a handful of other academic institutes devoted to the study of Transatlantic Slavery, they are almost universally focused on tropical or semi-tropical regions, and none share a dedicated focus on art and visual culture.
 Slavery North gained official initiative status at UMass in 2022, the first step towards becoming an institute.
 However, we have it on good authority that Slavery North has received funding from a renowned US philanthropic foundation.
-(Stay tuned for a huge announcement in 2024!)
+(Stay tuned for the official announcement in 2024!)
 With this well-earned support, Slavery North will re-launch its fellowship program and build upon the incredible research outcomes of the past few years.
 As Charmaine’s research contributions prove, academic research truly can be socially justice work!

 Slavery North Initiative, UMass Amherst logo